-Other platforms, for instance, Nook, offer in their custom systems access to Google services and apps.
+Other platforms, for instance, Nook, offer in their custom systems the access to Google services and apps.

 Amazon kicks off from the Fire OS almost everything that’s related to Google.
-And that makes a huge difference.
+And this makes a huge difference.

 On the Amazon Fire tablet, you won’t be able to access and download apps from Google Play Store – because there is no Google Play Store app.